GoInterject/GoInterject.github.io/wGetStarted/INTERJECT-Ribbon-Menu-Items.md

 ### Check For Updates

-Checks for updates to the Interject Addin.
+Checks for updates to the Interject Add-in.
 This applies to installations downloaded from the website.
 If an IT department installed Interject on a network, there is no need to check for updates.
 For more information, see [Updating Interject](/wAbout/Updating-INTERJECT.html).

 ![](/images/InterjectRibbon/38.png)
 <br>